Rolandas Kazlas

-Rolandas Kazlas (born 11 May 1969 in Molėtai) is a Lithuanian actor, comedian and theater director.
-Lithuanian National Culture and Arts prize winner in 2009.
+Rolandas Kazlas (born 11 May 1969 in Molėtai) is a Lithuanian actor, comedian, and theater director.
+He was awarded Lithuanian National Culture and Arts prize winner in 2009.

 Biography

 Rolandas Kazlas was born in 1969 in Molėtai town, Lithuania.
 In 1987 he graduated from Molėtų high school.
 In 1991, Kazlas graduated from the Lithuanian Academy of Music and Theatre with a degree in acting.
 He became a Valstybinis Jaunimo Teatras actor in 1993.
 Currently a free director, creator and thinker.
 Played and continues to play at Lithuanian National Drama Theatre and Meno Fortas.

 Characterized as eccentric, comic, playful and improvising, but is spectacular playing dramatic roles as well.
 Generally a very composed and thoughtful man, with years of acting and directing experience.